Fortinet Firewall Live!

 This should cover the basic steps to get your network bridge working.

-Troubleshooting a Network Bridge
+Troubleshooting Common Issues of the Network Bridge

 If your network bridge isn't functioning correctly, here are some troubleshooting steps to help resolve common issues: